dijasila/GPAW/doc/tutorials/spinorbit/spinorbit.rst

 Magnetic anisotropy of hcp Co
 =============================

 As a final application of the spinorbit module we will calculate the magnetic anisotropy of hcp Co.
 The idea is that the direction of spin polarization before spin-orbit coupling is added, can set by the polar and azimutal angles `\theta` and `\phi`.
 To leading order the spin-orbit induced change in energy as a function of direction is given by the change of occupied eigenvalues.
 The anisotropy energy per unit cell is typically measured in `\mu eV` and for metals, the states close to the Fermi level will be very important.
 For this reason, we need quite high k-point sampling to converge the calculation.
 The following script generates the ground state of hcp Co with a dense k-point sampling :download:`gs_Co.py`.
 The script :download:`anisotropy.py` calculates the ground state energy when `theta` takes values on a path from `0.0` to `\pi` (easy to hard to easy axes).
-The results are shown below and was generated with the script :download:`plot_anisotropy`.
+The results are shown below and was generated with the script :download:`plot_anisotropy.py`.
 The curve exhibits a maximum at `theta=\pi/2`, which is the hard axis.
 The magnetic anisotropy energy is `\sim 60 \mu eV` per unit cell, which agrees well with the experimental value of `70 \mu eV`.

 .. image:: anisotropy.png
            :height: 500 px